Socio-technical Smart Grid Optimization via Decentralized Charge Control of Electric Vehicles: Results and Discussion

-where $\eta = 33.705$ kWh/gallon (the conversion in energy between gasoline and Joules \cite{DOE_formula}), $d=s\times t_\textrm{trip}$ is the distance covered in the journey ($s$ the average speed in mph, and $t_\textrm{trip}$ the duration of the journey, in hours), and $f_e$ (in miles/gallon) is the fuel efficiency of the vehicle model for a given scenario, either journeying through the city, or on a highway (see Table \ref{table: EVmodels}).
-As our vehicular trip data gives an average speed, we select $f_e$ to be that of the city scenario when the average speed is $s\leq 60$ mph, or the highway $f_e$ if $s > 60$mph.

-From Eq. (\ref{eq: trip-energy}) we can calculate the energy for every trip taken by a vehicle given its make and model.
-We can then build up the SoC of the battery as a function of time, knowing its battery capacity, and battery charge rate (Table \ref{table: EVmodels}).
+where $\eta = 33.705$ kWh/gallon (the conversion of energy between gasoline and Joules~\cite{DOE_formula}), $d=s\cdot t_\mathtt{t}$ is the distance covered during the journey, with $s$ the average speed in mph and $t_\mathtt{t}$ the duration of the journey in hours.
+The $f_e$ (miles/gallon) is the fuel efficiency of the vehicle model for a given scenario: either moving in the city or on a highway (see Table~\ref{table: EVmodels}).
+Given that the vehicular trip data contain an average speed, $f_e$ is determined as moving in the city when the average speed is $s\leq 60$ mph or moving on the highway if $s > 60$mph.
+Moreover, given the energy consumption of every trip in Equation~\ref{eq: trip-energy}, the state of charge of the battery can be calculated as a function of time based on the battery capacity and battery charging rate of a vehicle (Table~\ref{table: EVmodels}).
+An illustration of three profiles about the state of charge of a vehicle are given in Figure~\ref{fig: usage-soc}b.

-As the proportionality of power usage is dependent upon the make of the vehicle, we assume that the 130 EVs are split in the same proportion as the current market share of the EVs \cite{MixedModelNote,SaleNote}, Table \ref{table: EVmodels}.

-Illustration of the functional form of 3 vehicle SoC profiles from the data are given in Figure \ref{fig: usage-soc}b.